 [Dr. Elias] Yeah, you're up too early.

 [Dr. Veith] Up early and so forth.
 But I start working about the next year, and my mantra is that you win the Super Bowl one year, you got to win it the next year.
 Every year is a new venture.
-And there's no guarantee that, just because it was pretty good in 2019, that it'll be good in 2020.
+And there's no guarantee that just because it was pretty good in 2019, that it'll be good in 2020.
 So I get one good night sleep, and then I start thinking about the following year.
 So really, there's no great satisfaction from one good year.
 If we make a little money and can reward the people that are working with us, that's a good thing.
 So we worry about the money a lot.
 And we don't know about the financial aspect of it until it's over.

 [Dr. Elias] So financially, it's not like you're making enormous amounts of money or losing it.
-You're looking to hope to relatively break even, help the people?
+You're looking to hope to relatively break-even, help the people?

 [Dr. Veith] I'm looking to do more than break even because, if we don't, if we lose money, we're done.
 And we have some changes that are coming up in a couple of years, where we're going to take more risk.
 And so it is a concern because, like any small business, you don't know if it's going to be successful until the end of the year.
 And you can have catastrophes.
-One year, I we had a member, American Airlines, they thought it was a terrorist.
-Plane was downed in Brooklyn or some place, Queens, and no Europeans came.
+One year, I, we had a member, American Airlines, they thought it was a terrorist.
+The plane was downed in Brooklyn or someplace, Queens, and no Europeans came.
 And at that point, Montefiore owned the meeting, and they were taking a lot of the financial responsibility.
 We still did better than break even, but it was a big worry.
 And the Europeans didn't come.

 [Dr. Elias] All right, lastly, I'll ask you from both the arterial and vein side of things.
 What is the biggest issue involving patient care from the artery side?
 What is it that we have not solved yet?
 What disease or type of problem have we not solved yet that we just got to do this?

 [Dr. Veith] I honestly believe that the next big advances will come in non-interventional treatment, medical treatment, which I think is the right way to go.
 I mean, what's happened with the statins, with the PCSK9 inhibitors, awesome.
 And I think that basically threatens the vascular surgeons and proceduralists because their procedures won't be necessary.
-If Parodi's right, all you got to do is a drink a lot of water, and you don't need any interventions.
+If Parodi's right, all you got to do is drink a lot of water, and you don't need any interventions.